StylishThemes/GitHub-Dark/CONTRIBUTING.md

 ## GitHub Dark Style Guide

+* Use the provided `.editorconfig` file with your code editor.
+Don't know what that is?
+Then check out http://editorconfig.org/.
 * Limit to the [K&R Style](http://en.wikipedia.org/wiki/1_true_brace_style#K.26R_style), and **2 SPACE INDENTATION** (no tabs, and not more, and not less than 2 spaces).

   * K&R Example: